Vegan Thanksgiving Recipes

 Try to make space to enjoy this special time with family.
 That means preserving peace, whatever that means for you.

-Use the friendship model for guiding yourself through this day.
+Use the friendship model to guide yourself through this day.
 Create a spirit of friendship, even among family.
-That means being playful and/or fun, listening, and enjoying each others’ company.
+That means being playful and/or fun, listening, and enjoying each other’s company.

 On a very basic level, I like to imagine that on this day we come together over a meal created with love.
 It doesn’t have to be anything more than that.